(Pocket-lint) - Amazon Alexa is fun to use ... when she can hear you.

 Sometimes Alexa is hard of hearing.
 Here’s how to clean her ears out.

 Reboot or reset your Echo

 Reboot your Echo.
 Seriously.
-Unplug it from the wall and see if that fixed your issue.
+Unplug it from the wall and see if that fixes your issue.
 If you still can’t get your Amazon Echo to behave correctly, try resetting it.
 This will take it back to factory settings, however, so you'll need to set it up again through the Amazon Alexa app on your smartphone or tablet.
-If you need a primer on how to re-setup your Echo device, Pocket-lint has you covered with the following how-to guides:

 Temporarily disable the mic